-Side impact test according to the European standard ECE R95 - the 2001 Ford Taurus model has been developed by The National Crash Analysis Center (NCAC) of The George Washington University under a contract with the FHWA and NHTSA of the US DOT.
+Side impact test according to the European standard ECE R95 - the 2001 Ford Taurus model was developed by the National Crash Analysis Center (NCAC) of George Washington University under a contract with the FHWA and NHTSA of the US DOT.

-Various dummy models are used in crash tests to assess the strain on the human body and to develop suitable occupant safety systems.
-Strain is put onto different regions of the body depending on the crash scenario, thus different dummy models are used in the analysis of e.g. a side or frontal impact.
-The biofidelity of a mechanical dummy is questionable, valid results can only be delivered in a limited range.
-For currently available dummy models this is the post-collision stage.
+Various dummy models are used in crash tests in order to estimate the loads on the human body in a crash and to be able to develop appropriate occupant protection systems.
+Depending on the crash scenario, different regions of the body are subjected to loads and therefore, for example, different dummy models are used for investigations of side impacts than for frontal impacts.
+It is questionable how accurately a mechanical dummy can represent the human body.
+However, it can only provide valid results for a limited range.
+For the currently available dummy models, this is the so-called in-crash phase.

 Thus, simulations are increasingly replacing real crash tests and digital human models are replacing dummies to enable efficient investigations and to gain a deeper understanding of occupant injury mechanisms.
 Experiments and simulations deal in detail with human models, the further development of active human models that can represent muscle activations before the crash and the validation of these on a driving simulator.